G-Corp/kafe/doc/kafe.md

 partitions' assignments change.
 The first parameter is the consumer group ID, the second is the list of {topic, partition} that were unassigned, the third parameter is the list of {topic, partition} that were reassigned. (default: undefined).

+* `from_beginning :: true | false` : Start consuming method.
+If it's set to `true`, the consumer will start to consume from the offset next to the last commited one.
+If it's set to `false`, the consumer will start to consume next to the last offset. (default: true).

 <a name="stop_consumer-1"></a>